ansible/molecule/doc/source/driver/docker/index.rst

 Docker
 ======

-The docker driver is compatible with any image that has python installed.
+The Docker driver is compatible with any image that has python installed.
-Molecule will automatically install python for images with the yum or apt-get package tools.
-A new docker image will be built with the prefix molecule_local to separate it from the other images on your system.
+Molecule will automatically install python for images with the appropriate package tools.
+A new Docker image will be built with the prefix molecule_local to separate it from the other images on your system.

 The image being used is responsible for implementing the command to execute on ``docker run``.

-Below is an example of a ``molecule.yml`` file using two containers ``foo-01`` and ``foo-02``. ``foo-01`` is running the latest image of ubuntu and ``foo-02`` is running the latest image of ubuntu from a custom registry.
+Below is an example of a ``molecule.yml`` file using two containers `foo-01` and `foo-02`. `foo-01` is running the latest image of ubuntu and `foo-02` is running the latest image of ubuntu from a custom registry.

 Options